 The 6-axis mill has a stationary worktable and all the freedom of movement is allocated for the cutting head.
 It can move in 3 directions as well as rotate around all these axes.

 CNC Milling Operations

 Milling is suitable for many different features, including threading, chamfering, slotting, etc. This allows for producing complex designs on a single CNC milling centre with enviable accuracy.
-The tolerances are around +/- 0.1 mm.
+The tolerances for CNC machining are around +/- 0.1 mm.